kb-dk/ds-license/README.md

 The license will give access to the groups (pakker) define for the license, but restricted to the presentationtype (Download etc.)
 For all the license that validates this will define a set of all groups (union of all groups) that will determine access.
 All the normal groups will each expand the positive filter query used for filtering Ids.
 All each must-group valided will remove the negative filter blocked by that must-group.
+See 'uml/License_validation_logic.png' for a visualisation of the validation logic for a license.

 ## UML model